♫ Listening to: Up and Down by Wavves and Culture Abuse ♫

 Follow these instructions or use your favorite chocolate chip cookie recipe to make your cookie dough.

 Whisk your blue spirulina into the chilled ice cream mixture until the color is an even blue.
-If you purchase the blue spirulina from Ellie’s Best, enter vegandollhouse at checkout for 10% off.
 If you don’t have blue spirulina and don’t want to buy any, you can use whatever vegan food coloring you have on hand.
 I recommend wilton sky blue gel color or anything from my extensive list of vegan food coloring.

 Pour the ice cream mixture into an ice cream maker and start churning immediately.